MaterializeInc/materialize/doc/user/content/sql/create-source/load-generator.md

 - `SNAPSHOT ROUNDS`: The number of rounds of data (1 update per key in each round) to produce as the source starts up.
 Can be used to scale the size of the snapshot without changing the number of keys.
-- `QUICK ROUNDS`: The number of rounds of data (1 update per key in each round) to produce after the snapshot, but before considering `TICK INTERVAL`.
+- `TRANSACTIONAL SNAPSHOT`: Whether or not to emit the snapshot as a singular transaction.
 - `VALUE SIZE`: The number of bytes in each `value`.
 - `TICK INTERVAL`: The _minimum interval_ (as an [`interval`]) to produce batches of data (within each partition) after snapshotting.
 - `SEED`: A per-source [`uint8`] seed for seeding the random data.